 10:00-11:00 Home Room.
 Location: BIJC, or usual seminar room.
 Socialize with other NEH Summer Scholars and faculty, and discuss pedagogical applications of the prior day’s content and required readings, with Ron Lancaster and Stephanie Wood.

-11:00-16:00 Excursion to San Marcos Tlapazola led by Professor Stephen, with an introduction on the bus.
+11:00-17:00 Excursion to San Marcos Tlapazola led by Professor Stephen, with an introduction on the bus.
 Two themes will guide our inquiry — what elements in clay production represent cultural continuities and what represent change, and, what is the nature of women’s role in cultural production of this type?
 You might familiarize yourselves with this web page before our trip: http://www.traditionsmexico.com/Trabajos-San-Marcos-Process.html even though these are not the exact women we will visit.
 Also, check out the videos of the family we did visit in 2010: http://whp.uoregon.edu/?page_id=1054 Please bring a sack lunch.
 We should be able to purchase beverages and snacks in the village.
 And please remember a small tip for the bus driver.

 Thursday, July 24